On the computation of geometric features of spectra of linear operators on Hilbert spaces: Main Results: The Foundations of Computing Geometric Features of Spectra

 For $\tilde\Omega=\Omega_\mathrm{N},\Omega_g$ or $\Omega_{\mathrm{B}}$,

 \end{theorem}

-\begin{remark} Note here that we do not use the assumption $g(x)\leq (1-\delta)x$.
-We also fix the polynomial $p$ for the strongest possible negative results.
-However, the existence of the towers of algorithms also hold when considering the polynomial $p$ itself as an input.
-Finally, the proof shows the same classifications for the class of bounded self-adjoint operators as $\Omega_\mathrm{N}$ for these problems. \end{remark}

-\begin{remark} A natural way of computing the spectral radius is through Gelfand's formula and $\Xi_{r,p}$.
-The extra limit incurred compared to the computation of $\Xi_{r,p}$ for $\Omega_f$ and $\Omega_{\mathrm{B}}$ is due to the need to consider the family of polynomials $x^n$ with $n\rightarrow\infty$. \end{remark}

-\begin{remark} Somewhat surprising is the result that the computation of $\|p(A)\|$ requires two limits for normal operators.
-The proof will make clear that one reason for this is spectral pollution associated with finite section methods.
-This also shows that computing the capacity from first approximating the spectrum via finite sections, computing the $n$th diameters of those approximations and letting $n\rightarrow\infty$ will not converge in general. \end{remark}
+The proof shows these problems have the same classifications for $\Omega_\mathrm{SA}$ as $\Omega_\mathrm{N}$.
+Somewhat surprising is the result that the computation of $\|p(A)\|$ requires two successive limits for self-adjoint operators.
+The proof shows that one reason for this is spectral pollution associated with finite section methods.